tofnoob/tofnoob.github.io/world_guides/network.md

 - [4.1](https://www.youtube.com/watch?v=GoB6GxdDjqE)
 - [4.2](https://www.youtube.com/watch?v=MLGFj3HGFnE)

-## Fang gang member mission
+## Fang gang member mission (Snake's Appointment)

 During a new 4.2 quest you'll be asked to switch to be a Fang Gang member at a Terminal Management Switchboard, and can't continue without doing so.
-It's not immediately obvious how to do this, as some things get lost in translation as usual!
+It's not immediately obvious how to do this, so follow these steps!

 The quest name is: Snake's Appointment

 ![](images/fang_gang_member_prompt.jpg)

 Teleport to any `Phone Booth` which contains a terminal management switchboard, such as the starting one in Network highlighted below.
+Phone booths are an egg shape.

 ![](images/phone_booth.png)